cb0806151/cbh-mancala/README.md

 - when I don't return the updatedPoints, I can give the function 0 through 12 and it'll be fine
 - start adding new stuff to the contract even if it isn't working; it be commented out for now and enabled later
 - start setting up the frontend even though it isn't functional yet
+- completing one game as a test took roughly half an hour

 - frontend architecture stuff
     - create the components for the basic board